Lake Sonoma 2020-2021

-Hunters will initially be required to register for hunting at one of the following sales locations: Lake Sonoma Resort & Marina, Turra’s Back Room Archery Shop in Santa Rosa or West Coast Archery Shop in Petaluma and Dixon.
+Hunters will initially be required to register for hunting through one of the following sales locations: Lake Sonoma Resort & Marina, Turra’s Back Room Archery Shop in Santa Rosa or West Coast Archery Shop in Petaluma and Dixon.

-NEW!
-Liberty Glen Campground is now available thru reservations only.
-The campground gate is kept locked at all hours and you will be provided a gate combination when you make your reservations by calling 1-877-444-6777.
-We do not allow walk in camping at this campground however the Marina has both tent and RV camping available for walk-ins.
+ALL USACE camping at Lake Sonoma is through reservation only.
+The Liberty Glen campground gate is kept locked at all hours; campers will be provided a gate combination after making reservations online at www.recreation.gov or by calling 1-877-444-6777.
+Walk in camping is not allowed at these campgrounds however the Marina has both tent and RV camping available for walk-ins.

-Previous years’ hunters must register for the 2016-2017 season.
+Previous years’ hunters must register for the 2020-2021 season.
 The Friends of Lake Sonoma non-profit group will be coordinating hunt registration and will charge $35 to complete the process.
-The money will be used for registration and educational material costs and for land stewardship within the park.
+The money will be used for registration costs, educational materials, and land stewardship projects within the park.

-Hunters will be required to show a driver’s license, valid CA hunting license, and a CA pig tag.
-They will then be issued a hunting pass and given a brief orientation on hunting at the park.
+When registering hunters will be required to show a valid driver’s license, valid CDFW hunting license, and CDFW pig tag(s).
+They will then be issued a Lake Sonoma hunting property pass and given a brief orientation on hunting at the park.
 There is no maximum number of hunters for this hunt.
 You will also be asked to fill in a hunter check-in form on the days you hunt.
 Simply drop this in one of the park fee vaults when you arrive.
-You only need to drop off the second portion of the form if you get a pig.
+You only need to drop off the bottom portion of the form when you get a pig.
 This allows us to track how successful the hunt season is.
 Additional check-in slips are available outside Visitor Center and Liberty Glen kiosk.

-Hunters are subject to all park rules and regulations, all county, state, and local laws, and California Department of Fish & Game regulations.
+- Hunters are subject to all park rules and regulations, all county, state, and local laws, and California Department of Fish & Wildlife regulations.

-Pigs must be gutted at least 100 yards away from any man made structure, trail or campground.
-Do not dispose of entrails in garbage cans; leave them in the field to attract other boar.
+- Pigs must be gutted at least 100 yards away from any man-made structure, trail or campground.
+Do not dispose of entrails in garbage cans; leave them in the field.

 Commonly asked questions: